Call of Duty: Warzone Mobile for Android — Everything you need to know

 Call of Duty: Warzone is one of the biggest games in the world, providing a multiplayer-only entry in the Call of Duty franchise that's easy for everyone to access.
 Millions upon millions of players have jumped in so far, and now its reach is getting even bigger with Call of Duty: Warzone for mobile.

-With this new version of the game, even more players will be able to easily access this free-to-play juggernaut.
-Here's what you need to know about Call of Duty: Warzone for Android.
+With this new version of the game, even more players will be able to easily access this free-to-play juggernaut and experience Battle Royale combat.
+Here's what you need to know about Call of Duty: Warzone Mobile for Android.

 Call of Duty: Warzone first launched for PS4, Xbox One and PC back in March 2020.
 Developed by Infinity Ward and Raven Software, the game is a distinctly Call of Duty take on the ever-popular Battle Royale format.
 150 players jump down across a map, scavenging weapons, armor and money, competing to be the last ones alive as deadly gas closes in.

 Competing with other established free-to-play Battle Royale titles, Call of Duty: Warzone was a massive success for Activision Blizzard, reaching over 100 million players in April 2021, a little over a year after it first released.

 Activision officially announced that Call of Duty: Warzone was coming to mobile platforms on March 10, 2022, the game's second anniversary.
 In September 2022, the game's name was revealed to be Call of Duty: Warzone Mobile.